by The JADE

 Another example that many might be familiar with is another of Netflix’s most popular series which took the world by storm, and that is “Squid Game”.
 Even with the prevalence of interest in Korean culture today around the globe, most people who do not understand or speak Korean would not have bothered to watch “Squid Game” and would likely have just written it off as just another Korean film production.
 However, because once again Netflix intended this series to be a global release, “Squid Game” was made available to audiences around the world even if they could not understand a single word of Korean, and it received plenty of attention.
 This was made possible by Netflix’s efforts to translate the content into other languages.

 Despite all these success stories, translation of original content is far from easy, especially so for films.
 This is simply because between different languages, there could exist various cultural differences in terms of expressions or spoken dialogue.
 It is therefore difficult to capture these specific language nuances and still be able to effectively convey the message to the audiences and viewers.
 Mistakes are thus costly, and could potentially harm a business’s reputation.

 Bong Joon-ho, director of the award-winning film “Parasite” famously said this when he accepted the foreign film award for “Parasite” at the Oscars.
 “Once you overcome the one-inch-tall barrier of subtitles, you will be introduced to so many more amazing films.”

-In the film production and creative media fields, if the film or content that your business produces is assured to be of good quality, and if there is a whole audience out there who are more than ready to watch such content, then the next logical step would be to engage professional translators who are ready and able to translate your productions into other languages, adding more value through subtitles and dubbing, as well as ensuring that you can reach more people with your content.
+In the film production industry, if the film that your business produces is assured to be of good quality, and if there is a whole audience out there who are more than ready to watch such content, then the next logical step would be to engage professional translators who are ready and able to translate your productions into other languages, adding more value through subtitles and dubbing, as well as ensuring that you can reach more people with your content.

 Here at Jade Studio, we have a team of professional translators skilled in English and Chinese who are more than qualified to serve any translation needs you might have.
 Check us out here!